 The semester prior to final manuscript submission, the student is required to register for and attend an Office of Graduate Studies ETD Workshop (not to be confused with the ETD Registration).
 Early in the semester in which the dissertation will be defended, the student should submit a degree application and graduation survey before the deadline.
 These are available through OASIS, click on the Student menu and select Apply for Graduation.
 The student should submit the online ETD Registration (not to be confused with the ETD Workshop) prior to the Final Manuscript Submission deadline.
 The student should create a new account on the USF ProQuest website, and register to complete the SED Survey.

 The Dissertation Defense (or Final Oral Examination) shall be presided by a Defense Chair who is a senior and distinguished scholar from outside the department (possession of an appropriate terminal degree, preferably a full professor or having appropriate expertise, and an active scholar having at least one refereed publication in the prior three years), nominated by the Major Professor.
 If the Defense Chair is from another institution, this individual should have the equivalent qualifications necessary to chair a dissertation defense in the subject area at the University of South Florida.
-Note that the Major Professor may not serve as the "Defense Chair" and cannot be a member of the dissertation committee.
+Note that the Major Professor may not serve as the "Defense Chair" and neither can any member of the dissertation committee.
 This individual represents the university at the defense.
 He or she is selected by the student and the Ph.D. advisor with approval of the Associate Dean of the College.
-See the Request for the Dissertation Defense form (available at http://www.cas.usf.edu/gus/data/RequestDissertationDefense.doc).
-Prepare a public Announcement of the defense